TrueBad0ur/myjekyllblog/jekyll/_posts/2024-08-29-Linux-and-Containers-Internals.md

 ...
 ```

-In kernel we can find such thing:</br>
+In kernel we can find such thing:
 ```c
 /kernel/capability.c
 /**